-This starts with the use of Beebots and Roamer in EYFS then builds in KS1 to simple scratch programming and the use of turtle in JIT.
-In KS2 they develop more confidence in scratch alongside raspberry Pi and Hour of Code.
+This starts with the use of Beebots and Roamer in EYFS then builds in KS1 to simple scratch programming and the use of turtle in JIT alongside probots.
+In KS2 they develop more confidence in scratch alongside crumbles and the Hour of Code.